jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Wi-Fi Protected Access II (WPA2):
             - IEEE 802.11i WPA2 replaced WEP and WPA
             - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol)
+            - WPA2 operates in two modes, personal and enterprise
+                - personal mode or the Pre-Shared Key (PSK) relies on a shared passcode or key known to both the access point and the client device; typically used for home network security
+                - enterprise mode uses the more advanced Extensible Authentication Protocol (EAP) and an authentication server and individual credentials for each user or device; enterprise mode is best suited to companies and businesses
         - Wi-Fi Protected Access 3 (WPA3):
             - WPA3-ENT uses 192-bit AES CCMP encryption
             - WPA3-PER remains at 128-bit AES CCMP